Moving Advice and Packing Tips

 - Fill all cartons to the top as half-filled cartons tend to crush.
 Do not, however, overfill cartons as rounded top cartons are hard to stack.

-- Pack all items snugly into cartons using unprinted newspaper for fragile items.
+- Pack all items snugly into cartons using newspaper for fragile items.
 Use crushed paper to fill any gaps in cartons to prevent items from shifting.

 - Place a protective bumper at the bottom and top of cartons you pack with fragile items.
-To make a bumper, simply take three loose sheets of unprinted newspaper and roll them together.
+To make a bumper, simply take three loose sheets of white newspaper and roll them together.
 Three to four finished rolls should fit across the bottom or top of a carton.